We all know all of these inspiring travel quotes and shareable images scattered across social media screaming:

 - you don’t have to give up on your career to see places you always wanted to explore!

 - you don’t have to say goodbye to your work colleagues to sip beer at the beach and get your tan!

 You just have to find the right team to work with, a company that provides travel opportunities and make sure you keep developing yourself.
 A work place where you feel like working every day, where you fit and can work remotely from any place you like.

 Over 1,5 year ago I moved to Amsterdam.
 Eager to learn more things and develop myself further, I was finally ready to start my Master’s Degree at University of Amsterdam and stay in one place for longer than 3-5 months.
 Nobody could actually believe it.
 Me, a digital nomad and wanderlust girl, who managed to combine full-time job with long-term travels in the past, was going to settle down in one place to study and get this boring and miserable 9-5 job.
 INSANE!
 It scared the hell out of me, but at the same time it was a challenge that I wanted to take and experience.

 During my studies I was offered a fantastic opportunity to work with Poki.
 They are a cross-platform game publisher offering easily accessible and free web game experience on mobile and desktop.
 I should actually say “We”, not “They” as I’ve been a part of Poki’s Marketing and PR team for nearly 9 months!

 I’m mentioning Poki here not for promotional purposes.
 It is just an example of the company that:

-✓ was truly flexible with my working hours during my demanding master’s course and travelling
+✓ was truly flexible with my working hours during my demanding master’s course and traveling

-✓ offered a chance to build my career while still travelling and exploring the world
+✓ offered a chance to build my career while still traveling and exploring the world

 ✓ gave me the opportunity to work with talented and self-motivated people who always cheer me on my travels